patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 Direct Network Peering is used when you need to affect the BGP routing from GCP and Google Workspace services.
 Peering doesn't utilize any part of GCP, rather it affects the internets routing matrix so that your public resources route directly to you.
 Google recommends simply using interconnects when not needing to connect to Workspace services.

 Private Service Connect for Google APIs connects Google's public API to private locations without the need for egressing over the public side of the network.
-Private Service connect can be configured to point to private.googleapis.com(all-apis) or restricted.googleapis.com(vpc-sc).
+Private Service connect can be configured to point to private.Googleapis.com(all-apis) or restricted.Googleapis.com(vpc-sc).

 Private Service Connect for Google APIs with Consumer HTTP(S) offers the same service but connects to internal loadbalancers inside your VPC which forwards the correct requests to the correct API.

 Private Google Access connects custom domains to Google's APIs through a VPC's internet gateway.
 With this option you have to create the DNS records you're using and the dns records that point to the all-apis or vpc-sc api domains.

-Private Google Access for Onpremises Hosts is access that allows onpremises hosts to connect to private google resources over Cloud VPN or Cloud Interconnect.
+Private Google Access for Onpremises Hosts is access that allows onpremises hosts to connect to private Google resources over Cloud VPN or Cloud Interconnect.

 Private Service Connect for Published Services allows you to privately connect to services in a different VPC that has published their service using the Private Service Connect for Service Producers.